toby-l-baker/embedded-project/README.md

   2. Drive the bike with a remote control and bluetooth.
   3. Implement state estimation to enable autonomous navigation.
   4. Setup a controller to send the bike to a target location.

+## To see our final, integrated code base head to the Final Implementation folder in /software/apps

 # Install
 To use this repository first clone the directory.
 Following that run: